FUXO-RED/Phuhked/README.md

 - **Confidential inquiries** → Encrypted channels only (Signal/ProtonMail via secure form—contact forthcoming)

 We explore the frontier.
 We secure the future.
-PHUHKED: When emergent dangers ignite, we strike back.
+FUXORED: When emergent dangers ignite, we strike back.